If you find a stray

 If you find a dog which has no obvious identification and it is uninjured it is often suggested that you are best to leave it to find its way home.
 If the dog is familiar with the territory it is not lost.
 Some dogs like to wander around their territory and some lazy owners let them.
 Beagles are great explorers, if they catch a decent scent, they will follow a trail for miles.
 A lost dog’s owner could be still looking and calling for hours after losing their hound.

-If you are afraid it may be run down you can attach a lead or a rope to it and let it take you to its home.
+If you are afraid that it may come to harm you can attach a lead or a rope to it and let it take you to its home.
 This may take some time as it may not be in any hurry to go home since as far as it is concerned it is out for a walk!

-Many responsible owners will have their hounds micro-chipped and (by law) have a identity tag on their collars.
+Many responsible owners will have their hounds micro-chipped and (by law) have an identity tag on their collars.
 We are always happy to advise you should you find a dog (of any description), please contact our National Secretary who will put you in touch with local agencies.
-In the case of a found Beagle, the Charity has kennelling facilities and will endeavour to contact the original owners or start the search for a new home.
+In the case of a found beagle, the charity has kennelling facilities and will endeavour to contact the original owners or start the search for a new home.

 If you need any help or advice please email firstname.lastname@example.org